wxGlade/wxGlade/sphinx/dialogs.rst

        # show as modal dialog
        if dlg.ShowModal() == wx.ID_OK:
            print("User has hit OK")

+Please note that the dialog in the example file does not have the size property defined.
+Therefore the dialog will be created with the minimum size that fits the content.

 The files can be found in the folder ``wxglade/examples/dialog``: